-One day in 495 BC, a seemingly ordinary suppliant, dressed in the shabby clothing of a farmer, visited Apollo’s temple in Delphi.
-But when this alleged farmer entered the oracle’s opulent receiving chamber, she got the surprise of her life.
+One day in 495 BC, a seemingly ordinary suppliant, dressed in the homespun clothing of a farmer, visited Apollo’s temple in Delphi.
+But when he entered the temple’s opulent receiving chamber, the oracle got the surprise of her life.
 Pulling back the hood that had obscured his face, he revealed himself to be King Cleomenes of Sparta.
 “I have no direct business with your god today,” he whispered.
 “I wish to meet with you personally, away from the temple.”

 The oracle was uncomfortable with the idea, but felt unable to refuse such a powerful city’s monarch.
 So, she went to the grove outside of town which he described, at the nighttime hour which he chose.
 She was all alone; he was accompanied only by two of his most loyal guards.

 “In just a few days,” said Cleomenes, “a delegation will arrive in Delphi from Sparta with an urgent question for the god.
 It is vital that he answer a certain way.”

 The oracle stared at him incredulously.
 “Nine years ago, you tried to convince all of Greece that Athens had curried corrupt influence over my god’s pronouncements as a condition to finishing the rebuilding of Apollo’s temple.
 And yet now, here you are.
 What exactly is it that you are saying to me tonight?”

 “I am merely saying,” said the king in a steely voice, “that Sparta too has done much for Delphi.
 Long before the Athenians finished rebuilding your temples so ostentatiously, Sparta protected your city and maintained its independence.
 Without such an ally, Delphi would long since have been occupied by some upstart city looking for the prestige that would come with having the most respected oracle in Greece at its beck and call.
 Now, if you wish our support to continue, we need the god’s help in a certain matter.”